JuPfu/hub75_lvgl/README.md

 ## How to Use This Project in VSCode

+⚠️ The examples contained in hub75_lvgl.cpp have been tested with a Raspberry Pi Pico 2 microcontroller (RP2350).
+For a RP2040 processor you might have to comment out some demo effects due to minor memory capabilities.
+Ask if you need support 🙂.

 You can easily use this project with VSCode, especially with the **Raspberry Pi Pico plugin** installed.
 Follow these steps:

 1. **Open VSCode and start a new window**.